dleonrdz/supercenter-product-recommender/README.md

 - [Disclaimer](#disclaimer)

 ## Introduction
-Our SuperCenter Product Recommender System leverages AI and well-known transformers architectures to offer personalized product recommendations.
+Our PoC of the SuperCenter Product Recommender System leverages AI and well-known transformers architectures to offer personalized product recommendations.
 This project aims to increase the average number of items per shopping cart, enhance cross-selling, and provide tailored offers to customers in online store.

 ## Project Structure
 The repository is organized as follows: